PCB Substrate During the early stages of the printed circuit boards, the circuit boards were made from Bakelite.

-The must-have sufficient mechanical strength and vibration resistance to avoid damage to the circuitry.
+They must have sufficient mechanical strength and vibration resistance to avoid damage to the circuitry.
 The material must also be reasonably flexible to compensate for the stress and thermal expansions.

 6. PCB Substrate—Glass epoxy

 Present so of glass makes the substrate harder and offers the maximum resistivity.

-Power electronics and high-power dissipation applications use aluminum as a substrate to heavy house components and have excellent thermal conductivity.
+Power electronics and high-power dissipation applications use aluminum as a substrate for heavy house components and have excellent thermal conductivity.